bzgec/archlinux/README.md

 - Fix bad DPI
 - Display GPU temperature
 - Widget for volume control, and play buttons
+- Dropdown menus in applications are transparent
+- Panel/wibox visible if window is in full screen mode (VLC)

 ### Done
 - Microphone ON/OFF